In an enterprise landscape constantly shifting through mergers and acquisitions, it is sometimes difficult for...

 VeniceBridge paves the way for developers who want make several systems to act as one.
 It features a single application program interface (API) that can search for and access content in multiple repositories, meaning an existing application does not have to be redesigned for a third-party system to access its content.

 In simple terms, when VeniceBridge exports a document to another system, it extracts both its content and metadata.
-It
+It then packages the document using XML, which can be interpreted automatically by applications receiving the data that are tied to the VeniceBridge API.

 If a document is to be used by an application outside of VeniceBridge, such as a business partner's database, data transfer is still eased because the XML document can be read manually.
 It provides a roadmap for importing a document's data.